anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06.md

 ## 6. Column Level Security in action

+To showcase, column level security, we set up

-### 5.1.
+### 6.1.
 Sign-in to the BigQuery UI as the data engineer & query the table

 Paste in the BigQuery UI: